Mozambique May 21, May 22, May 26-28, 2023.

 Once at Entre Lagos, the border formalities are located within the station building (easy to find as the town is a typical small border town).
 The process can take some time as this is a little used crossing.
 From here it is about a 1km walk to the Malawi side of the border.
 BE WARNED – the Malawi border closes before the Mozambique one, although there is a guesthouse if you get trapped.
 The easiest way to get from here to Liwonde is by train – sweet-talk the guards and they may let you share their compartment.

 By car.
-In order to enter Mozambique by car you will need the original registration documents and if it is not your vehicle a letter from the owner granting permission to take the vehicle in to Mozambique.
+To enter Mozambique by car you will need the original registration documents and if it is not your vehicle a letter from the owner granting permission to take the vehicle into Mozambique.
 All foreign vehicles are required to have 3rd party insurance, which is available at many borders for R280, and also to pay road tax which is currently 26.50 Mts.

 By bus

 From Malawi.
-There are a number of border crossings to/from Malawi.
+There are several border crossings to/from Malawi.
 By far the easiest and most frequently plied is at Zóbuè.
 The road is in good condition.
 Daily chapas run to/from Tete to the border, where you will have to walk about 300 m to get to Malawian transport.
-Daily through buses from Chimoio and Beira also use this crossing.
+Daily buses from Chimoio and Beira also use this crossing.

-There is another border crossing to the north, at Dedza, which may be more convienient for Lilongwe but the public transport on either side can be sporadic.
+There is another border crossing to the north, at Dedza, which may be more convenient for Lilongwe but the public transport on either side can be sporadic.

 To leave/enter Malawi to the east, there are two crossings, Milange and Mandimba.
 Milange is in the south-east of Malawi, and to get there you need to catch one of the daily vehicles that run between Mocuba and Milange.
 At Milange there is a 2 km walk to the border, and then another 1km to where Malawian transport leaves.